sb2nov/mac-setup/Apps/Octave.md

     $ brew update && brew upgrade

-Octave has many dependencies which will be downloaded and installed prior to Octave. **The entire installation process can take a few hours.** **Note:** On Snow Leopard, Octave requires a X server.
-If you install without, Homebrew will guide you to the [XQuartz project](https://xquartz.macosforge.org) where you can download this.
+Octave has many dependencies which will be downloaded and installed prior to Octave. **The entire installation process can take a few hours if you are compiling from source.**

+**Note:** On Snow Leopard, Octave requires an X server.
+You can download one from the [XQuartz project](https://www.xquartz.org/).

 You might find that you need to add: